-Linoleum is one of the easiest floors to care for, especially in a low impact environment such as the living room.
-Regular cleaning just requires sweeping or vacuuming away any small grit that could scratch its surface.
+Linoleum is one of the easiest floors to care for, especially in a low-impact environment like the living room.
+Regular cleaning involves a simple sweeping or vacuuming to remove grit that could scratch the floor's surface.

-On occasion, you can also use a mild detergent for the set in stains.
+On occasion, you can also use a mild detergent for deep cleaning or to remove stains.
 Otherwise, the floor should be proof against most messes.

 Carpet, one of the more common living room floor choices, has one very distinct problem.
-The fibers in the floor will tend to catch stray particles of dirt and dust, holding and enfolding them, and then releasing them into the air as the carpet is walk on.
+The fibers in the floor tend to catch dust, pollen, dander, and other common allergens, and then release them into the air as the carpet is walk on.

 Ecologically Friendly Linoleum

-On top of being low maintenance, durable, and easy to install, they are also extremely eco friendly.
-The material is made mostly from naturally renewable linseed oil, and the process of manufacturing the tiles is relatively low impact.
-These floors are also long lasting, do not release toxic gasses, and they can be easily recycled at the end of their life cycle.
+This is where these floors are really spectacular.
+On top of being low maintenance, durable, and easy to install, they are also extremely eco-friendly.
+The material is made mostly from naturally renewable linseed oil, and the process of manufacturing the tiles is relatively low-impact.
+The material does not release toxic gasses and can be easily recycled at the end of its life.